As most of you know, I am always broke, what can I say, I like food! Socializing and well, shopping…..?

 Some of the best bargains will be found in the stores when they are preparing for the next season.
 They usually put the old season’s stock on a couple of racks at greatly reduced prices, and watching out for these will make it easier to manage your clothing budget.

-You will find winter sweaters are cheaper in March and summer tops will cost you less in October.
-They will not cost anything to store in your closet and are there ready for when the seasons roll around.
+Winter sweaters are cheaper in March, and summer tops will cost you less in October.
+They will not cost anything to store in your closet and are ready for when the seasons roll around.